cornellius-gp/gpytorch/docs/source/marginal_log_likelihoods.rst

 -----------------------------------

 These are MLLs for use with :obj:`~gpytorch.models.ApproximateGP` modules.
-They are designed for when exact inference is intractible (either when the likelihood is non-Gaussian likelihood, or when there is too much data for an ExactGP model).
+They are designed for when exact inference is intractable (either when the likelihood is non-Gaussian likelihood, or when there is too much data for an ExactGP model).

 :hidden:`VariationalELBO`